 2020 Supercars Townsville SuperSprint session times and preview

-The 2020 Supercars season continues this weekend with a third consecutive race meeting, this time on the streets of Townsville.

-The Far North Queensland city will play host to Supercars for the next two weekends, both rounds set to be run under the new-look SuperSprint regulations.
+The second of two Townsville SuperSprint events will take place this weekend to wrap up Supercars' northern swing.

-That means three 110-kilometre races, each featuring a mandatory stop for at least two tyres.
+The format will be mostly the same for the second blast around the Townsville streets, with three 110-kilometre races, each requiring a single mandatory stop for at least two tyres.

-This weekend's tyre regulations will mirror those from Darwin last weekend, with teams starting with one set of pre-marked tyres and seven sets of brand new soft compound Dunlops.

-At the end of Practice 2, however, the pre-marked tyres and two sets of the new softs have to go back to Dunlop, leaving each driver with 20 tyres to complete all competitive sessions.
+Saturday's action will feature a three-part qualifying session culminating in a Top 10 Shootout followed by the first of the three races.

+On Sunday there will be two rapid-fire 10-minute qualifying sessions, setting the grids for the second and third races.

 2020 Supercars Townsville SuperSprint session times